 Hyperthermia occurs when the internal temperature of the body reaches a level several degrees above the normal body temperature of 98.6°F (37°C).
+Prolonged immersion in hot water may induce hyperthermia.

 THE SYMPTOMS OF HYPERTHERMIA INCLUDE:

 - Dizziness Fainting Drowsiness Lethargy - Increase in Internal Body Temperature